hughsw/dockerbug/README.md

 ## Prerequisites

-You will need the following installed on you Mac:
+You will need the following installed on your Mac:
 * NodeJS version 8.12 or higher
 * `npm` version 6.4.1 or higher
 * `bash` version 3.2.57 or higher